-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 node_modules folder, then re-run

-npm i.
-The latest version of npm will install Underscore v1.8.2 (as this is what is specified in the
+npm install). npm will re-install Underscore v1.9.1, even though we just saw that v1.9.2 is available.
+This is because we specified version 1.9.1 in the

-package-lock.json file).
-Earlier versions will pull in v1.8.3 due to the rules of semantic versioning.
-In the past inconsistent package versions have proven a big headache for developers.
+package-lock.json file, inconsistent package versions proved a big headache for developers.
 This was normally solved by using an

-npm-shrinkwrap.json file which had to be manually created.
+npm-shrinkwrap.json file, which had to be manually created.

-Now, let’s assume the latest version of Underscore fixed the bug we had earlier and we want to update our package to that version.
+Now, let’s assume the latest version of Underscore fixed the bug we had earlier and we want to update our package to that version:

 $ npm update underscore